lotusnprod/lotus-manuscript/manuscript.md

 When the chemical structure/class was reported only in one taxonomic grouping, it was counted as "specific".

 Table: Repartition and specificity of chemical structures across four important NP reservoirs: plants, fungi, animals, and bacteria.
 When the chemical structure/class appeared only in one group and not the three others, they were counted as "specific".
-Chemical classes were attributed with NPClassifier.{#tbl:repartition}
+Chemical classes were attributed with NPClassifier. {#tbl:repartition}

 | **Group** | **Organisms** | **Structure-Organism Pairs** | **Chemical Structures** | **Specific Chemical Structures** | **Chemical Classes** | **Specific Chemical Classes** |
 |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|